mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

 # 2023

+1. Pu, N., Zhong, Z., Ji, X., & Sebe, N. (2023).
+Federated Generalized Category Discovery. *arXiv preprint arXiv:2305.14107*.
+   - Explored GCD in federated setting: data class variation across clients (not shareable)
+   - Fed-GCD: train a generic GCD model by client collaboration under the privacy-protected constraint
+   - propose a novel Associated Gaussian Contrastive Learning (AGCL) framework based on learnable GMMs,
+     - consists of a Client Semantics Association (CSA) and a global-local GMM Contrastive Learning (GCL)??
+   - On the server, CSA aggregates the heterogeneous categories of local-client GMMs to generate a global GMM containing more comprehensive category knowledge: global GCL encourages the model to produce more discriminative representatio
+   - On each client, GCL builds class-level CL with both local and global GMMs. local GCL learns robust representation with limited local data.
+   - AGCL unifies the discriminative representation learning on the limited local data & heterogeneous category aggregation on the central server
+   - Benchmark: Fed Avg-based baseline.
-1. Ming, Y., Sun, Y., Dia, O., & Li, Y. (2022).
+2. Ming, Y., Sun, Y., Dia, O., & Li, Y. (2022).
 How to Exploit Hyperspherical Embeddings for Out-of-Distribution Detection?. *arXiv preprint arXiv:2203.04450*.
    - prior methods applies CL that suffice for classifying ID samples (not optimally designed when test inputs contain OOD samples)
    - CIDER, a novel representation learning framework that exploits hyperspherical embeddings for OOD detection
      - jointly optimizes two losses to promote strong ID-OOD separability